 Like toting an umbrella on any given sunny day, protection begins with a 'just-in-case' mentality.
 In our daily lives, proverbially changing winds can pick up, and conditions can quickly take a turn for the worst.
-Put simply, aptly named "umbrella" insurance.
+Put simply, "Accidents can happen, even to careful people."
+So protection from the unexpected, unanticipated, even unbearable is a fundamental need that unites us all.
+Another commonality?
+No one enjoys worry.
+But someone of your insurance-savvy ilk knows that informed concern leads to sound decisions, especially when safety and security are in view.
+So let's broaden that vista—and our understanding—with a plunge into the wide world of the aptly named "umbrella" insurance.
 We’ll learn the ins and outs, and come to see both how umbrella coverage reaches further, protects more, and why that’s so very necessary for each one of us.

 We've all seen the hodgepodge "umbrella" graphics, cramming your family and possessions into a space that defies perspective or proportion.
 But what does that even mean?
 After all, they're covered by the policies you currently hold (e.g. homeowners, auto), right?
 We'd answer with both a resounding yes, and no. For while these more well-known forms of coverage are there to protect your family and possessions in the case of harm, accident, or loss, such policies have very definite coverage limits when it comes to liability.